Deimberg: Municipality’s name

 The village's name was witnessed only rather late, and has not cropped up very often: Dimberg in 1336, Dynberg in 1363, Dyemberg in 1443, Dymbergk about 1500, Deimberg in 1600.
 Today's local vernacular form, which matches the name as it appears on a 1797 map, arose through the formation of an anaptyctic vowel –i– in the root word.
 Thus Deimberg became Deimbrig, then Deimberich, and then Deimerich.
 The name's first syllable may well stem from a personal name, Dido, which would have been Didin in the genitive case.
 With the disappearance of the intervocalic –d– arose the syllable Dîn–, and then with assimilation to the following –b–, the –n– shifted to –m–, yielding the form Dîmberg.
 Therefore, the village's name is reckoned to mean "Dido’s Mountain", even if this presumably Frankish man has been lost in the mists of time.

 Vanished villages

 According to the writer Karsch, the village of Deimberg was always mentioned in old documents in connection with another village by the name of Steinbäch(e)l, which had supposedly already vanished by the 15th century.
 According to this, Deimberg-Steinbächel was a single village but with two focal points.
 In the oldest documents in which Deimberg is mentioned, though, the vanished village of Steinbäch(e)l is not mentioned.

 Religion

-Deimberg belonged to the Diocese of Mainz and lay within the parish of Herren-Sulzbach, later described as the Evangelical Parish of Herren-Sulzbach after the Waldgraves and Rhinegraves had introduced the Reformation into their domain in 1556.
-Until the Thirty Years' War, all the villagers were Evangelical.
-Later, however, other denominations were tolerated, though without gaining any special importance.
-The greater part of the population is even today Evangelical.
-In 1956, the local adherents acquired their own, small church.
-Formerly, they had had to attend services at the church in Herren-Sulzbach.
+Deimberg belonged to the Diocese of Mainz and lay within the parish of Herren-Sulzbach, later described as the Evangelical Parish of Herren-Sulzbach after the Waldgraves and Rhinegraves had introduced the Reformation in 1556.
+The villagers are mostly Evangelical; until the Thirty Years' War all the villagers were.
+Since 1956 Deimberg has had a small church.
+Formerly churchgoers attended services in Herren-Sulzbach.